 Some acknowledge their involvement and wrongdoing, while others are quick to reveal their secrets.
 A most delightful articulation of relationships that leaves room for an immense sense of humanity.
 The truth is told as simply as mass.
 In the end, the detective story is only there to focus on what really matters: mutual protection within a chosen family.
 An absolutely lovable film, we loved it.

-Discover our curated TV schedule from February 23 to March 1, 2026: the top movies, series, and shows airing this week on television.
+Discover our pick of the TV lineup for April 13–19, 2026: the best films, series and shows airing this week on television.
 [Read more]

 What to watch today on streaming?
 Today's new releases